JetBrains/kotlin-web-site/docs/topics/numbers.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

-This is true for a division between any two integer types.
+This is true for a division between any two integer types:

 ```kotlin
 fun main() {